traefik/plugindemowasm/readme.md

 Traefik plugins are stored and hosted as public GitHub repositories.

-Every 30 minutes, the Plugins Catalog online service polls Github to find plugins and add them to its catalog.
+Once a day, the Plugins Catalog online service polls Github to find plugins and add them to its catalog.

 ### Prerequisites